-the girls is their squirmy ways, factor in Leslie's lack of
+Usually the only factor to getting a photo with the girls is their squirmy ways, factor in Leslie's lack of strength, and this was a very lucky special moment. |

 I've written about how Gammy Margi is facing a time of transition, wanting to be closer to her three sons, granddaughters, and making the necessary changes to make that a reality.
 Below are some videos we took during her stay.